Coderdotnew/intro_web_apps_dgm/01_class/01_ruby_basics/README.md

       - `"!@#$%"`
       - `"true"`
       - `" "`
   2. **Integers**: Whole numbers without decimal points.
-Integers are not surrounded by quotations
+Integers are not surrounded by quotations.
       - `1`
       - `2`
       - `500`
       - `1010`
   3. **Booleans**: A fancy word for true or false.
-Booleans are lower-case in Ruby and are not surrounded by quotations
+Booleans are lower-case in Ruby and are not surrounded by quotations.
       - `true`
       - `false`
-  4. **Floats**: An integer followed by a decimal point
+  4. **Floats**: An integer followed by a decimal point.
       - `1.0`
       - `9.999`
       - `0.1`

 # puts
 - `puts` is an important keyword in Ruby, but are is also commonly misunderstood.
-- `puts` cleverly stands for "put" and "string" or put the string to the screen. `puts` prints the data (string, integer, boolean, or float) to the screen, and adds a newline character (`\n`) at the end of the string, which tells the interpreter to move to the next line at the end of the string.
+- `puts` cleverly stands for **put** and **s**tring or put the string to the screen. `puts` prints the data (string, integer, boolean, or float) to the screen, and adds a newline character (`\n`) at the end of the string, which tells the interpreter to move to the next line at the end of the string.
-- Let's take a look at an example (*note: the `#=>` symbol represent the value printed on the simulated command line below*)
+- Let's take a look at an example:

 ```ruby
 puts "hello"